SIsilicon/WorldEdit-BE-Docs/docs/usage/general/masks.md

 Masks, alongside patterns, are commonly used in WorldEdit commands.
 Unlike patterns, masks determine which blocks will be affected by commands, brushes, and so on.

 Aside from commands that take a mask as a parameter, like `;replace [mask] <pattern>`, you can also apply masks to individual brushes by using the `;mask` command, or you can apply a mask to all your WorldEdit actions globally with `;gmask`.
+The global mask can also be set from the kit using the [Mask Picker](/usage/kit#mask_picker).

 !!!
 Note